 Developing Topic submissions are designed to bring the latest research findings in the field to AAIC attendees.
-Specifically, they are abstracts in which the research findings are not available by the general abstract submission deadline in February.
+Specifically, Developing Topic abstracts present research findings that were not available at the time of the general abstract submission deadline in February.

 Note: AAIC 2016 Developing Topic abstracts will be considered for poster presentation only unless the research is considered to be late-breaking.

 - Late-breaking research/newness of information.